gobdevel/base/docs/README.md

 ---

-_Last updated: Documentation reflects the current state of the Crux framework with full C++20 modernization and messaging system integration._
+_Last updated: Documentation reflects the current state of the Base framework with full C++20 modernization and messaging system integration._